Dr Nana DE GRAAFF

 jelenagledic@gmail.com

-Jelena Gledić is Senior Instructor at the University of Belgrade where she teaches a range of undergraduate courses in the field of Chinese language and culture at the Faculty of Philology.
-She also held a cross-appointment at Osaka University’s Graduate School of Language and Culture as Specially Appointed Associate Professor.
-Her recent research has mainly been focused on the Chinese presence in the Western Balkans (2020.
-Formal vs. Informal Chinese Presence: The Underbelly of Hope in the Western Balkans.
-In Shadow Economies across the New Silk Road, ed.
-Eva Hung & Tak-wing Ngo, pp. 163-182, Amsterdam University Press) and especially Serbia (2019.
-The Development of Sino-Serbian Relations under the Belt and Road Initiative: Forging the ‘Iron Friendship.’
-Stosunki Międzynarodowe – International Relations, 3(55), pp. 21-36).
-In addition to her research on China, she has been active in the field of teaching and learning innovation, doing extensive fieldwork at universities in the US, UK, China and Japan, and working as project assistant at the University of Zurich’s Language and Space Lab.
+Jelena Gledić is a Senior Instructor at the University of Belgrade, where she teaches a range of undergraduate courses in the field of Chinese language and culture at the Faculty of Philology.
+She also held a cross-appointment at Osaka University’s Graduate School of Language and Culture as a Specially Appointed Associate Professor.
+Her recent research has mainly been focused on the Chinese presence on the borders of the EU, and especially in Serbia.
+In addition to her research on China, she has been active in the field of teaching and learning innovation, as well as communication, doing extensive fieldwork at universities in the US, UK, China and Japan, and working as project assistant at the University of Zurich’s Language and Space Lab.

 giles.mohan@open.ac.uk